californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is Included in a California Criminal Court Record?

 The information available on a California criminal court record varies with different court files, depending on how far the case goes.
-California State law mandates that persons charged with a felony must be brought to trial within 60 days (30 to 45 days for misdemeanors).
-Early court records will reflect the original charge brought against the named party by the district attorney’s office.
-If the case makes its way to court, the records will be updated to include a transcript of the preliminary hearing, as well as the different motions filed by the defendant’s legal counsel.
+Under California State law, persons charged with a felony must be brought to trial within 60 days (30 to 45 days for misdemeanors).
+Early court records may reflect the original charge brought against the named party by the district attorney’s office.
+If the case makes its way to court, records may include a transcript of the preliminary hearing, as well as the different motions filed by the defendant’s legal counsel.

 To provide a more comprehensive view of a defendant’s legal background or criminal history, criminal court records sometimes contain details of their other interactions with the criminal justice system.
 California warrants, criminal charges, California arrest records, convictions and sentences, civil penalties, writs, summons, subpoenas, and other documents may be included within a criminal court record.
 However, these may be excluded if they have no relevance to the associated proceeding.